mahmoudbindary/selenium-automation-testing/README.md

 # selenium-automation-testing

-This is a Selenium testing framework for OLX task using Java and TestNG
+This is a Selenium testing framework using Java and TestNG

 The goal is to test Airbnb website for search and filter features